darklang/dark/README.md

 still alive) are defined by a set of Yaml files which is called a _deployment_.
 Our deployments are all defined in the [services](services) directory.

-A Kubernetes _service_ typically wraps a deployment, but it can sometimes mean other things, so we also have a number of other services, defined via yaml files, in (services)[services].
+A _service_ in our repo typically wraps a deployment, but it can sometimes mean other things, so we also have a number of other services, defined via yaml files, in (services)[services].
 Some of the services are deployments that use 3rdparty containers (eg, "Let's Encrypt"), and some are abstractions around